dranzerblaze/machine_defect_detection/README.md

 # Machine Defect Classification
-Classifies whether an image is Healthy or Defective.
+Classifies whether an machine image is Healthy or Defective.